 The naturally air-conditioned sites are especially nice for summer travel.
 Since many of the caves possess damp environments and temperatures between 50 and 60 degrees, good shoes and a light jacket are recommended.
-Be sure to visit one (or more!) of the Pennsylvania caves on our list:
+Be sure to visit one (or more!) of the Pennsylvania caves on our list.

-The only all-water cavern and wildlife park in the United States, Penn’s Cave & Wildlife Park’s Centre Hall cavern tour features a one-hour motorboat ride on an underground stream surrounded by stunning stalactites and stalagmites of various shapes (try spotting “The Statue of Liberty”).
+The only all-water cavern and wildlife park in the U.S., Penn’s Cave & Wildlife Park’s Centre Hall cavern tour features a one-hour motorboat ride on an underground stream surrounded by stunning stalactites and stalagmites of various shapes (try spotting “The Statue of Liberty”).

 Lincoln Caverns & Whisper Rocks in Huntingdon hosts a one-hour tour of its two beautiful crystal caverns.
-Learn about crystals, stalactites and large flowstones as you wind through the cave behind an expert guide.
-Other activities at Lincoln Caverns include panning for real gems and hiking along nature trails populated by rabbits, hawks, deer, wild turkeys and more.
+Learn about crystals, stalactites, and large flowstones as you wind through the cave behind an expert guide.
+Other activities at Lincoln Caverns include panning for real gems and hiking along nature trails populated by rabbits, hawks, deer, wild turkeys, and more.

 Pennsylvania’s largest cave can be discovered in the Laurel Highlands at Laurel Caverns Geological Park near Hopwood.
 Traditional guided tours of the cave’s miles of passages are available, and thrill seekers can rappel from 45 feet off the ground in the developed cave.
 Laurel Caverns is also home to Kavernputt, the largest simulated cave, and an 18-hole miniature golf course.